theemadnes/asm-ig-proxy-demo-01/README.md

 ### notes / junk

-> ignore this if you're not me
+> ignore this if you're not me; they're just debugging notes that you don't need

 get control plane status for current kubecontext
 ```